MakeSchool-Tutorials/Makestagram-Swift-V3/P28-Analytics/content.md

 You can also define custom event and parameter names using strings.
 For example, if we wanted to create an app-specific event for tracking when users create new posts, we could create log an event like so:

 ```
-Analytics.logEvent("Create Post", parameters: [AnalyticsParameterItemID: post.key, "Poster UID": poster.uid])
+Analytics.logEvent("create_post", parameters: [AnalyticsParameterItemID: post.key, "poster_uid": poster.uid])
 ```

-Notice that we're using a custom event name `Create Post` and a custom parameter name `Poster UID`.
+Notice that we're using a custom event name `create_post` and a custom parameter name `poster_uid`.
 In both instances, we're able to create a custom name using strings.
 Be careful of typos when tracking events.
 It's a good idea to create your own event/parameter name constants to avoid stringly-typed code.

 ## What Should I Track?